duyquoc/ScreenToLayers/README.md

 The actual version is very simple and only meets my own requirements.
 However, I look forward about new features and contribution from the community (programmers and designers).

 The application uses some not very well-known APIs.
-If you want to register your application at startup or if you need to create a persistent file access due to the sandboxing of the AppStore, some code portions will help you to discover how to.
+If you want to register your application at startup or if you need to create a persistent file access due to the sandboxing of the AppStore, some code portions will help you to understand how to.

 ## Installation

-The simplest way to get the latest release of **ScreenToLayers** is to download the application throught the [Mac AppStore](https://itunes.apple.com/us/app/screentolayers/id1077317077?ls=1&amp;mt=8).
+The simplest way to get the latest release of **ScreenToLayers** is to download the application through the [Mac AppStore](https://itunes.apple.com/us/app/screentolayers/id1077317077?ls=1&amp;mt=8).
 The application is totally free and it is updated when major changes are made.

 ## Compilation